nate-levine/nate-levine.com/README.md

 # 📋 Development Plans

 ## DOING:
-* Implement rich results (images, meaningful descriptions) for SEO.
-Use: https://search.google.com/test/rich-results/result?id=vA6nh_OSh08QvwpOHJzEmg to check.
+* Clicking tags on an article should redirect to a list of articles with that tag.

 ## TO-DO:
 ### *Content*
 * -

 ### *Features:*
-* Clicking tags on an article should redirect to a list of articles with that tag.
+* Implement rich results (images, meaningful descriptions) for SEO.
+Use: https://search.google.com/test/rich-results/result?id=vA6nh_OSh08QvwpOHJzEmg to check.
 * Implement a less rudimentary related articles algorithms.
   * Make tag order weighted?

 ### *Housekeeping*
-* Refactor especially messy code.
-* Comment all code

 ### *Future Plans*
 * Create a newsletter, and add a page for that on the site.